JosephPB/josephpb.github.io/projects.md

 From the production of training data to the deployment of AI solutions, the model building process has significant human rights implications.
 Amoung others, I am concerned by the way in which training data is 'manufactured' around the world, where individuls are often employed to tag distressing content for social media platform content warnings sometimes with little support, or are being paid extremely low wages for laborious, long-houred work with minimal support.
 Similarly, there are significant concerns around the use of AI systems 'in-the-wild' and the often unquestionability of AI systems.

-## Medical Image Segmentation

-The segmentation of medical X-Ray images to identify the bone and soft tissue structures is an important tasks in many image processing tasks, such as scatter correction.
-Indeed, although many Machine Learning models have the potential to automate this task, the amount of high-quality labelled data is often small, especially since medical institutions are often not able to share imagery.
-Given this, we developed an AI solution to this problem that out-performs other off-the-shelf methods like SegNet on small image datasets.
-We present the image pre and post-processing pipeline as well as the network achitecture we designed and tuned.

-## Scattering Amplitude Approximation

-In particle physics collider experiments, such as at CERN, particles are smashed together at nearly the speed of light.
-Understanding how these particles interact, and scatter to form other particles is crucial for better picking apart these complex collisions in which billions of particles collide every second.
-To understand how two particles my scatter the *scattering amplitude* is calculated and integrated over the whole possible phase space of the outgoing particles giving the total *cross section* (a measure of the likelihood of two particles interacting in a certain way) for the event.
-Simulating and calculating these processes is extremely computationally expensive so we use Machine Learning to approximate the scattering amplitude function which, once learn, is considerably faster to query than the original computation.